The walking track to Herjólfsdalur – The Valley of Magic

 Vestmannaeyjar is a volcanic chain of islands just off the south coast of Iceland, directly across from Eyjafjallajökull.
 They are also known as the Westman Islands.
 The main island of Heimaey may look tiny on the map, but there’s a lot of spectacular scenery densely compressed into its 13,4 square kilometres.
 The ferry to Heimaey departs from Landeyjahöfn harbour and takes 35 minutes.
 You’ll see the turn-off to Landeyjahöfn near the Seljalandsfoss waterfall on the Ring Road.

 @ If you have any questions, let me know in the comment section below.
 I’d love to hear from you!
-Your questions, comments and suggestions can also be helpful for other readers.
+Your questions, comments and suggestions are also helpful for other readers and travellers.
 Thank you for sharing.

 Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.